 Summary and Application

-Everyone who claims to be a prophet today belongs only to the second tier, not the first tier.
+Everyone who claims to be a prophet today belongs only to the second tier (“church” prophets), not the first (foundational prophets).
 And he certainly does not belong to the class of OT prophets.
 If he claims to hold the office of a prophet, he is still not a foundational prophet.
 His ministry office is located within the Christian community and his prophecies are to be judged in the Christian community and by the Christian community.

 And for sure the prophet today does not come up with new doctrines.
 Dangerous.

 We can learn numerous and valuable lessons from all of the biblical prophets of any generation in the Bible, whether OT or foundational.
 Therefore, don’t insulate the first two classes in a super-sacred category that is irrelevant for our spiritual growth 2000 (plus) years later.
-James said Elijah was a man with a nature like ours (5:17).
+James said Elijah was a man with a nature like ours and he prayed; then God listened (5:17).
 Therefore, we can learn from him and every other prophet in Scripture.